 Finally 0.75% of sales is paid towards the running costs of the Fair Trade Sustainability Alliance to enable them to do their good work.

-In agroforestry the crops (here bananas and coconuts) are grown amongst the natural tropical vegetation and it is one of the most environmentally friendly agricultural production systems in existence.
+In agroforestry the crops (here bananas and coconuts in the Philippines) are grown amongst the natural tropical vegetation and it is one of the most environmentally friendly agricultural production systems in existence.
 Though not part of or a requirement of Fair Trade, crops grown in agroforestry work in harmony with the scheme.
 Agroforestry contributes to soil fertility, cleaner water through reduced nutrient and soil run off and it allows for other crops to be grown between the coconut trees.

-Monkeys are NOT used to harvest the coconuts which are used for Lucy Bee Coconut Oil and this forms part of our Fair Trade certification.
+Monkeys are NOT used to harvest the coconuts which are used for Lucy Bee coconut products and this forms part of our Fair Trade certification.

 Our producer from the Philippines says “In the Philippines, it is not custom to utilize monkeys or any other animals to collect coconuts from the tree.
 Harvesting method is either manual (climbing) or using bamboo pole.”

 With regard to our Solomon Islands oil, there are no monkeys in the Pacific islands.
 “Our Pacific coconut farmers do all the work of collecting, carting and selling the coconuts themselves and both they and the coconut oil producers are paid a fair wage for their efforts.
 This is part of our fair trade charter.”

 And our Sri Lankan oil producer commented “Sri Lanka, being primarily a Buddhist country, practices kindness to all living things.
 I have not witnessed these types of practices in Sri Lanka although wild monkeys do sometimes picks coconuts for their own consumption.

 The FairTSA Fair Trade scheme also includes the factory workers.
 Not all Fair Trade schemes do this.